caffeine-suite/caffeine-script/README.md

 # Programming with Caffeine

 CaffeineScript makes programming more wonderful, code more beautiful and programmers more productive.
-It is a lean, high-level language that compiles to JavaScript.
+It is a lean, high-level language that empowers you to get the most out of any JavaScript runtime.

+### Built on JavaScript

 CaffeineScript, or CafScript for short, is inspired by CoffeeScript and Ruby.
+CaffeineScript starts where CoffeeScript left off.
+Where CoffeeScript's motto is "it's just JavaScript," Caffeine is 'built on JavaScript.'
+JavaScript is a powerful, yet low-level assembly language.
+No-one should hand-code assembly-language.
+CaffeineScript strives to get the most out of the *ideals* of JavaScript, moving beyond its limitations, while maintaining excellent interop with other, pure JavaScript code.

+With respect to JavaScript, CaffeineScript's priorities are:

+1. maximize programmer productivity
+2. generate fast JavaScript
+3. generate lean JavaScript (after uglification and gzip)
+4. generate human-readable JavaScript

 ### Wiki and Documentation